Kojo Dadson: Honours and recognition

 Dadson was honored at the Ghana Actors and Entertainers Awards (GAEA) with a Legendary award along with six other veteran actors, including Grace Omaboe, and given plaques, citations, and an undisclosed amount of money for their service to the movie and entertainment industry in Ghana.

 Health challenges and resilience

 In the latter part of his life, Kojo Dadson faced significant health challenges.
 In 2012, he suffered a stroke that left him partially paralyzed.
 However, his resilience and determination to recover were inspirational.
 Despite his health struggles, Dadson continued to be involved in the entertainment industry, though his appearances became less frequent.
 His battle with illness and his determination to persevere became a testament to his strength of character.

 Legacy and contributions

-Kojo Dadson's legacy in the Ghanaian entertainment industry is profound.
-He is remembered not only for his acting talent but also for his contributions to the development of television and film in Ghana.
-His work has left an indelible mark on the industry, and he is celebrated as one of the pioneers who helped shape modern Ghanaian cinema.
-Dadson’s dedication to his craft and his impact on audiences will continue to be felt for generations to come.
+Kojo Dadson's legacy in the Ghanaian entertainment is remembered not only for his acting talent but also for his contributions to the development of television and film in Ghana.
+Dadson is celebrated as one of the pioneers who helped shape modern Ghanaian cinema.